-Mississippi looks to new flag after lawmakers approve removal of Confederate emblem
+Mississippi OKs removal of Confederate emblem from flag

 Ms. Brown and Ms. Campbell were among those on hand in the legislative galleries Sunday.

-The movement to change the flag also gained the support of the head football coaches at the state’s three main universities, who also traveled to Jackson to lobby the legislature.
+The movement to change the flag also gained the support of the head football coaches at the state’s three largest universities, who also traveled to Jackson to lobby the Legislature.
 However, the house tabled a motion Sunday to name the bill after Kylin Hill, a running back at Mississippi State whose opposition to the current flag made him a recent sensation on social media.

-Republican state senator W. Briggs Hopson of Vicksburg used football imagery Sunday while urging his colleagues to back HB1796.
+Republican state Sen. W. Briggs Hopson of Vicksburg used football imagery Sunday while urging his colleagues to back HB1796.

 “The legislature has punted on this for too long,” he said.
 “We’re at the 1-yard line now and we need to push this ball across the goal line.
 Let’s stand up and move this state in a different direction.”